reinert/requestor/README.md

 In case you want to know more details of how it works, see [Requesting Fluent API](#requesting-fluent-api) section.

-To know all the request options available see [Request Options](#request-options) section.
+Meet all the request options available in the [Request Options](#request-options) section.

 ### **💡 Set up your client session**
 The Requestor object is a client **SESSION** where you can configure default request parameters.